-In agriculture, the term plant growth and development is often substituted with by crop growth and yield.
-This is so because plant agriculture is mainly concerned with crops and their economic products (click here to read What is a Crop?).
+In agriculture, the term plant growth and development is often substituted with crop growth and yield.
+This is so because plant agriculture is mainly concerned with crops and their economic products.
 Indeed, a farmer may be concerned only with his corn crop and its grain yield.
 He may not consider other plants except the weeds which can have adverse effects on productivity.

 But the study of the science of crop production, or crop science, is not limited only to existing agricultural crops.
 For one, plants which may not appear useful now can be found useful later.
 For example, the discovery of the sugar beet as a commercial source of sugar is relatively recent compared to sugar cane.
 Further, the cellular, chemical, and biophysical changes occuring during plant development and their control similarly apply to most plants.